-This site followed the CCME water quality guideline for pH of 6.5-9.0 for the past three years.
+This site has no values below the CCME water quality guideline for pH of 6.5-9.0 for the past three years.
 Deviations in pH levels in rivers can disrupt the growth of aquatic plants and animals, subsequently affecting the overall health and balance of aquatic ecosystems.